jun-uen0/articles/articles/algorithms/dynamic_programming/dynamic_programming_en.md

 print("OMG.
 Function was called", cnt, "times.")
 ```

-## Memoized algorithm
+---

-Not memo"r"ized, but memoized algorith.
+## Memoized Algorithm

-This algorithm store the result for each loop and when the funciton tyies to calculate the same number, it just returns the result alreadly solved.
+Not “memo**r**ized,” but **memoized** algorithm 😄

-Here is the code.
+This version stores each result in a dictionary.
+If the function tries to calculate the same value again, it just returns the stored result.

 ```py
 def fib_memo(n, memo=None):
     if memo is None: memo = {}                                   # ①
     if n in memo: return memo[n]                                 # ②